-On the cusp of a new century, the Executives’ Club of Chicago re-emerged as a critical cog in the evolving business landscape.
+On the cusp of a new century, the Executives’ Club of Chicago re-emerged as a critical leader in the evolving business landscape.

-Looking to build a stronger future, the Executives’ Club of Chicago found another important focus: developing the potential of young leaders via the Leadership Circle.
-Through its own advisory board, committees, group mentorship and quarterly leadership development programs, the Leadership Circle helps grow Chicago’s talent into strong, committed messengers and leaders.
+Looking to build a stronger future, the Executives’ Club of Chicago found another important focus: developing young leaders via the Leadership Circle.
+Through its own advisory board, committees, group mentorship and quarterly leadership development programs, the Leadership Circle continues to grow Chicago’s talent into strong, committed messengers and leaders.

-The Exec Club rebranded, launched a new website, and created a podcast, The Executives’ Exchange.
-The podcast showcases Chicago CEO’s, highlights their career journey, and their devotion to the Chicago business landscape.
-Some of the first guests on the podcast include Claire Babineaux-Fontenot, Jahmal Cole, Amanda Lannert, and Tom Ricketts.
+The Executives’ Exchange podcast showcases Chicago CEO’s, highlights their career journey, and their devotion to the Chicago business landscape.
+Some of the first guests on the podcast include Claire Babineaux-Fontenot, Jahmal Cole, Mary Dillon, and Tom Ricketts.

 The Exec Club curated more programs to ensure that members had an opportunity to build and maintain relationships with fellow members via digital platforms, hybrid events and the eventual return of in-person programming.
 Notable speakers that came to the Exec Club during this period were Jose Andres, Steve Case, Kenneth C. Frazier, Steven Galanis, Marillyn Hewson, Mellody Hobson, Arianna Huffington, Eric Lefkofsky, Sheryl Sandberg, and Elaine Wynn.

 It’s not just a membership, it’s an opportunity.